 In time, they developed the first aqua-lung device allowing divers to stay underwater for long periods of time.
 Cousteau was also instrumental in the development of a waterproof camera that could withstand the high pressure of deep water.
 During this time, Cousteau made two documentaries on underwater exploration, Par dix-huit mètres de fond ("18 Meters Deep") and Épaves ("Shipwrecks").

 During the war, Cousteau joined the French Resistance movement, spying on Italian armed forces and documenting troop movements.
 Cousteau was recognized for his resistance efforts and awarded several medals, including the Legion of Honor from France.
 After the war, Cousteau worked with the French navy to clear underwater mines.
 Between missions, he continued his underwater explorations performing various tests and filming the underwater excursions.

-along with Philippe Tailliez and expert divers and academic scientists, undertook an underwater expedition in the Mediterranean Sea to find the Roman shipwreck Mahdia.
+In 1948, Cousteau, along with Philippe Tailliez and expert divers and academic scientists, undertook an underwater expedition in the Mediterranean Sea to find the Roman shipwreck Mahdia.
 This was the first underwater archaeology operation using self-contained diving apparatus and marked the beginning of underwater archeology.